History of the Toothbrush | Resolution for Oral Health

 Europeans utilized the design from China with modifications to include horsehairs and feathers.

 Modernization and Production of the Toothbrush

-Production on a mass scale begin in America.
+Production on a mass scale begins in America.

-The first Nylon toothbrush created by Dupont de Nemours and called Doctor West Miracle Toothbrush.
-Americans gladly welcomed this updated product into their growing oral health routines following the soldiers return from World War II.
+The first Nylon toothbrush was created by Dupont de Nemours and called Doctor West Miracle Toothbrush.
+Americans gladly welcomed this updated product into their growing oral health routines following the soldier’s return from World War II.

-The Squibb company put out one of the first electric version for the American market called Broxodent.
+The Squibb company put out one of the first electric versions for the American market called Broxodent.

 The electric toothbrush obtained the ability to spin, vibrate, and much more!